What Is Halal?

 Once the animal is chosen for slaughtering there are further halal guidelines to conduct the act as humanely as possible.
 First, the animal cannot be kept in the cage after being chosen longer than 3 hours, also each animal should be slaughtered in complete isolation from all the other animals.

 Second, the animal must not also visibly see the blade being used for slaughtering.
-This prevents unnecessary stress and fear; the increase in blood flow, adrenaline, and tenseness effects the quality and taste of the meat also.
+This prevents unnecessary stress and fear; the increase in blood flow and adrenaline also affects the quality and taste of the meat.

 Third, once the animal is isolated the slaughtering must be done in one clean swipe.
 Before the swipe is made the animal is faced to the East and a prayer is made to the Creator of the world thanking and confirming that this animal was slaughtered to provide food and energy and that the slaughtering was not done in vain.